liskin/work.lisk.in/real-me.md

   I still value meaningful in-person interactions: brainstorming with a whiteboard or over a beer is hard to replace.

-* Obsessive about hardware/software choice.
-I need my [7-row ThinkPad keyboard][thinkpad-25], and I can't be expected to install corporate spyware of any kind.
-If you don't trust me to keep my laptop secure, why would you trust the code I write for you?
-By the way, the last time I had to reinstall Debian on my laptop was 2005 (netinst was 3 floppies back then).
+* Care deeply about the tools I use daily.
+Non-negotiable: ThinkPad, Linux, my choice of window manager.

   Unsurprisingly, I'm a strong advocate of [free and open-source software][FOSS].
 I believe all software (and ideally also hardware) should be fixable by users.

-* I use [Vim][].
+* I use [Neovim][].
 I believe [tabs are fine][tabs] (but I don't really care, consistency is more important anyway).
 I prefer [IRC][], and yeah, I'm [that _one_ guy from xkcd](https://xkcd.com/1782/) (my IRC client handles [Slack][] threads fine, though).

-* Road/gravel/urban/fixed-gear/uni [cyclist][strava-profile]{:rel="me"}.
+* Active travel advocate (personally: fixed-gear bicycle, inline skates, walking).
-  Against cars in cities.
-Still better driver than many, though.
+  Might get into arguments with people commuting 10 minutes by car.

 * Not ready to relocate, I live with my [wife][] near her [university][eva-uni].
 Now that the [world has returned to (new) normal][COVID-19],